SUMMER ADVANCED ACTORS SHOWCASE

 WHAT TO EXPECT

-On the first Monday we meet, the group of actors audition for roles in a play that they’ve never read.
+On the first Monday we meet, our group of actors audition for roles in a play that they’ve never read.
 By the end of the day, they have begun developing characters and learning the blocking for the play.
-This continues through mid-week, along with the focus on specialty skills that may be needed in the production (e.g. stage combat, choreography, etc.) By Thursday, the actors are running the show off-book and memorizing their material.
-By Friday, the ensemble is performing on stage, in a recorded performance with simple technical elements (lights, basic set, props, costumes, and sound.)
-A digital copy of the performance will be shared with the actors after the program is complete.
-This is a very advanced and exciting challenge for any actor.
+This continues through mid-week, along with focus on specialty skills that may be needed in the production (e.g. stage combat, choreography, etc.) By Thursday, the actors are running the show off-book and memorizing their material.
+By Friday, the ensemble is performing on stage, in a recorded performance!
+A digital copy of the performance will be shared with actors after the program is complete.
+This is a very advanced and exciting challenge for any actor!

 Due to safety restrictions, space is extremely limited in each age group.
 Registering early is recommended.